Created to help expand the financial professional's toolbox, our free courses are meant for a range of professionals.

 Common misconceptions and myths around alternatives investing.

-1 - Alternative Investments are only for Institutions and Family Offices.
+1 - Private markets investments are only for institutions and family offices.

 This used to be the case - but with product innovation, and a willingness of institutional-caliber managers to bring accredited investor products to the market – these once elusive investments are now available to a broader group of investors at lower minimums and more flexible features.